 Well, that can be interpreted in many ways but:

 It all starts with letting that Employee know your concern about their performance and that you will be giving them the opportunity to turn around the identified opportunities.

 This is the initial step.

 DO NOT hand the Employee an already filled out Action / Performance Plan as this becomes your Plan and not one owned by the Employee.

 Develop an Action Plan together and therefore there is now two stakeholders and a partnership for success.

-Don’t forget to be documenting this conversation all other conversations dealing with this identified opportunity for future reference.
+Don’t forget to be documenting this conversation and all other conversations dealing with this identified opportunity for future reference (Yearly Evaluations).

 Well this one is now in your hands as the initial process has been started and the lines of communication and feedback have been opened and the Employee knows where they stand.

 Remember, if an Employee is fired and is surprised, your level of transparency and clear communication may have been muddled and therefore you were not fair to the Employee.

 - Have the Employee re explain to you what they just heard.